MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/technical-reference/GraphBetaSupportGuidancePlugin.md

 # GraphBetaSupportGuidancePlugin

-Provides guidance that recommends not using beta APIs in production when a request is made to Microsoft Graph beta endpoint.
+Shows a warning when proxy detects a request to Microsoft Graph beta endpoint.

 ## Plugin instance definition